infusionsoft/mickael-test-2024.11/sdks/core/csharp/docs/AffiliateApi.md

 <a id="updateredirectlinkusingpatch"></a>
 # **UpdateRedirectLinkUsingPATCH**
-> AffiliateLink UpdateRedirectLinkUsingPATCH (string redirectId, CreateOrPatchAffiliateLinkRequest request)
+> AffiliateLink UpdateRedirectLinkUsingPATCH (string redirectId, CreateOrPatchAffiliateLinkRequest createOrPatchAffiliateLinkRequest)

 Update an Affiliate Link